 Linkedin is an incredibly powerful modern platform for job applications.
 It offers a wealth of information on the specific names and identities of the people that will be looking at your application.
 These people need to be researched.
 If you really want this graduate scheme then you have to be hungry for it and leave nothing to chance.
-You should research them name, educational background and work profile of every hiring manager found at your chosen firm.
-Use this information to match the application style to their personal taste. also, send them a connection request, let them know that you have applied and write them a passionate and strong, professional message about how much you want this position.
+You should research the name, educational background and work profile of every hiring manager found at your chosen firm.
+Use this information to match the application style to their personal taste.
+Also, send them a connection request, let them know that you have applied and write them a passionate and strong, professional message about how much you want this position.
 Ask for tips for writing your application and if you like something on their profile send them a sincere compliment or comment on their work.

 Know all the subtle nuances of the application system

 Many companies use their own sophisticated systems on websites to process applications and find the best candidates.
 Before applying through this system you should use the advice in points 1 and 2 to find out as much as possible about this process.
 If the system uses short video clips you need to ensure you apply through a device with a high definition web camera.
 You need to be in a very well lit area dressed in attire complementary to the uniform and work culture of the company.
 If the process allows 30 seconds for each video clip, then practice answering questions to this time limit.
 Research everything you can about the system and prepare fully for each point.
 The more you break the process down the more better the odds of nailing the application.

 Apply through multiple methods